A. K. Chesterton: Career as a journalist

-Shortly before his 21st birthday in 1919, Chesterton moved to South Africa, where he worked as a journalist for The Johannesburg Star.
+Shortly before his 21st birthday in 1919, Chesterton moved back to South Africa, where he worked as a journalist for The Johannesburg Star.
 In 1924 he returned to England and, under the tutelage of G. Wilson Knight, Chesterton developed a reputation as a Shakespearean critic.
 He secured a job as a journalist and festival critic at the Stratford-upon-Avon Herald, then as a public relation officer at the Shakespeare Memorial Theatre.
 In 1928, he edited the short-lived monthly Shakespearean Review, where he developed his ideas about cultural decay.

 In 1929 Chesterton met his future wife, Doris Terry, a schoolteacher from Torquay.
 The couple married in 1933 and moved to Kingston upon Thames.
 Doris was a Fabian socialist and did not share her husband's later political views.

 Between 1929 and 1931, he worked as a journalist for the Torquay Times, and served as the chairman of the South Devon branch of the National Union of Journalists.
 In November 1933 Chesterton joined the British Union of Fascists (BUF) while still employed by the Shakespeare Memorial Theatre, after being recruited by Rex Tremlett, his former schoolmate at Berkhamsted and then the editor of BUF's newspapers Fascist Week and The Blackshirt.